 - Epic Flail: The Hyper Ion Ball, a grenade substitute that whips around the user in a circle.

-- Elevator Action Sequence: Many of the stages feature these (in fact, pretty much all the underground ones).
+- Elevator Action Sequence: Many of the stages feature these (in fact, all the underground ones).
 Stage 2 has you fight a boss during one!

 - Flash of Pain: Hitting stronger things brightens them up.